Pavan-1997/Terraform_VPC/README.md

 ```
 `Apply Terraform configurations without interactive approval, automatically confirming changes`

-3. Open the LB endpoint and access the application
+3. Open the LB endpoint in the Terraform terminal and access the application